-WHEREAS, The Tribal Council finds it necessary to amend said Gaming Ordinance to clarify various sections regarding licensing requirements, authority and responsibilities of the gaming commission executive director, as well as other technical changes.
+WHEREAS, The Tribal Council finds it necessary to amend said Gaming Ordinance to update certain changes in NIGC regulations among other technical changes and modifications.

 NOW THEREFORE BE IT RESOLVED, that the Tribal Council of the Match-E-Be-Nash-She-Wish Band of Pottawatomi Indians hereby approves and adopts the amended Gaming Ordinance as attached.